ingogriebsch/spring-hateoas-siren/README.md

 * map links of the entity model to Siren links and actions (see below to understand how links are rendered).
 * map the value of the content property of the entity model to Siren properties.

-When this module renders an `EntityModel`, it will NOT
+When this module renders an `EntityModel`, it will not

-* map the value of the content property if the value is an instance of one of the available representation models!
+* map the value of the content property if the value is an instance of one of the available [Representation Model][Spring HATEOAS Representation Model]s!
-* map custom properties of the entity model (if it has some because it was sub classed).
+* map custom properties of the entity model (if it has some because it is sub classed).

 ### CollectionModel
 When this module renders a `CollectionModel`, it will

 * map links of the collection model to Siren links and actions (see below to understand how links are rendered).
 * map the size of the content property of the collection model to Siren properties.
-* map the value of the content property of the collection model to Siren entities.
+* map the value of the content property of the collection model to Siren entities (regardless if it represents instances of one of the available [Representation Model][Spring HATEOAS Representation Model]s or simple pojos).

-When this module renders a `CollectionModel`, it will NOT
+When this module renders a `CollectionModel`, it will not

-* map custom properties of the collection model (if it has some because it was sub classed).
+* map custom properties of the collection model (if it has some because it is sub classed).

 ### PagedModel
 When this module renders a `PagedModel`, it will

 * map links of the paged model to Siren links and actions (see below to understand how links are rendered).
 * map the page metadata of the paged model to Siren properties.
-* map the value of the content property of the paged model to Siren entities.
+* map the value of the content property of the paged model to Siren entities (regardless if it represents instances of one of the available [Representation Model][Spring HATEOAS Representation Model]s or simple pojos).

-When this module renders a `PagedModel`, it will NOT
+When this module renders a `PagedModel`, it will not

-* map custom properties of the paged model (if it has some because it was sub classed).
+* map custom properties of the paged model (if it has some because it is sub classed).

 ### Link
 When this module renders a `Link`, it will

+* map links having a http method equal to `GET` to Siren links.
-* map links to Siren links and it's corresponding affordances to Siren actions.
+* map the affordances corresponding to a link to Siren actions.

-When this module renders a `Link`, it will NOT
+When this module renders a `Link`, it will not

+* map any links having a http method not equal to `GET`.
+* distinguish between not templated and templated links.

 ## Restrictions
 * Siren [Embedded Link][Siren Entity Embedded Link]s are currently not implemented through the module itself.
 If you want them, you need to implement a pojo representing an embedded link and add it as content of either a `CollectionModel` or `PagedModel` instance.